Ps3itaTeam/MAMBA_PRX_Loader/MAMBA_PRX_Autoloader/README.md

 but you can't wait 13 seconds after than a lv2 soft reboot is done, because it loaded the xmb faster and you can't intercept the hash of sprxs and patch it.
 For this the new_core look first if the flag "/dev_hdd/tmp/core_flags/nousb" exist and only if it is not found load the flags from USB.
-NOTE: the file "/dev_hdd/tmp/core_flags/nousb" is automatically created from MAMBA_PRX_Loader.
+NOTE: the file "/dev_hdd/tmp/core_flags/nousb" is automatically created from MAMBA_PRX_Loader and Funny Mamba Autoloader Installer.

 Flags can be placed in /dev_usb000/core_flags/ or /dev_usb001/core_flags/ or /dev_hdd0/tmp/core_flags/